+People researching their Irish ancestry received a welcome boost when the Catholic parish registers became available online.
 The registers are considered the single most important resource for researching Irish ancestry.

 Now, after the Library took on the mammoth task of transferring all the data on to their website, the registers are available to everyone online.

 The internet has already made Irish genealogy more readily available to non-professionals but sketchy records are still hard to manoeuvre and information can still be difficult to uncover.

 Some genealogy sites offer some parish records but the Library’s are the most comprehensive and include registers dating back before 1880.

 The move has been welcomed by Irish genealogy experts.
-Last year John Grenham wrote in the Irish Times: “It is almost impossible to overstate the importance of what is about to happen.
+John Grenham wrote in the Irish Times: “It is almost impossible to overstate the importance of what is about to happen.
 When the Irish public service gets things right, it can get them spectacularly, gloriously right.”

 Journalist and family historian Claire Santry tweeted: “You won’t hear better Irish genealogy news today, tomorrow, this week, this year.”